White-Whale-Defi-Platform/white-whale-docs/smart-contracts/liquidity-hub/pool-network/terraswap-pair.md

 Retrieves the protocol fees on the pool.
 If `all_time` is `true`, it will return the fees collected since the inception of the pool.
 On the other hand, if `all_time` is set to `false`, only the fees that has been accrued by the pool but not collected by the fee collector will be returned.

+Alternatively, if `asset_id` is set the accrued fees (non collected) for that specific asset will be returned.

 {% tabs %}
 {% tab title="Query" %}